Prof Damian Helbling

 PD Dr. Kathrin Fenner, Senior Scientist, Eawag

-- Multivariate statistical approaches can be used to uncover key environmental factors that determine the range of chemical degradation rates for specific reaction types and in different environmental compartments; and
+- The multivariable framework developed in Phase I of ECO-31 can be applied to uncover key environmental factors that determine the range of degradation rate constants in other environmental compartments

-To address these hypotheses, the following three project objectives are defined:
+To investigate these hypotheses, the following three project objectives were defined: